Knowledge Base Sections ▾

 executor = AgentExecutor(agent=agent, tools=[calculator, search_web])

-print(result["output"])The agent calls calculator, gets the result, and forms the answer.
-The entire cycle costs ~$0.00001 via Gonka.
-Via OpenAI - $0.01-0.05.
+print(result["output"])The agent calls calculator, receives the result, and formats the response.
+The entire cycle costs ~$0.00005 via Gonka.
+Via OpenAI — $0.01-0.05.
 For systems with thousands of users, this is a difference of tens of thousands of dollars.